 It’s worth noting that this research was looking at occupational exposures between 1956 and 1995 for solid cancers, and 1986 and 2005 for blood cancers.
 Occupational and other exposures in Britain may have changed since these dates.
 Also, these figures are based on analysis of the population as a whole rather than individuals.
 They do not mean that individual cancer cases can necessarily be identified as being solely caused by the exposures in question; instead they are estimates of how much lower cancer rates could be in the population as a whole if the exposure were removed.

 The number of cases of breast cancer potentially attributable to night shift working is much smaller than the number of women who have worked night shifts.
 The researchers estimated that almost 2 million women had been "exposed" to night shift work in the period being assessed, with about 1,957 out of the 43,202 breast cancer cases reported in 2004 attributable to night shift exposure.
-You can check your level of risk of conditions and death based on your sex, age and region, using the NHS Choices Atlas of Risk tool.

 Overall, this type of estimate helps policy-makers and employers to identify which occupational exposures have the potential to cause the most harm, allowing them to develop strategies to reduce these exposures as much as possible.